 No other city in the world but Belfast can lay claim to having lived beneath its magnificent shadow for so long.
 The emerging superstructure, on slipway No.

-April's Titanic Belfast Festival - now an annual fixture on the city's calendar of events - celebrates and commemorates our connection with this grand liner by hosting tours, talks, exhibitions and much, much more.
+April's Belfast Maritime Festival - now an annual fixture on the city's calendar of events - celebrates and commemorates our connection with our seagoing past, including the Titanic story, with tours, talks, exhibitions and much, much more.